 - Hail damage: This is the most common cause of damage in dalle de verre.
 Since the glass is so thick, it does require large hail in order to sustain damage.

-- Plexiglass installation: A common remedy that church members try is installing plexiglass to their dalle de verre to protect their glass art.
-Unfortunately this has an opposite effect– heat is then trapped in between the plexiglass and dalle de verre, causing rapid damage and deterioration.
+- Plexiglas installation: A common remedy that church members try is installing Plexiglas over their dalle de verre to protect it.
+Unfortunately, this has the opposite effect; heat is then trapped in between the Plexiglas and dalle de verre, causing rapid damage and deterioration.

 - Settling of buildings: Dalle de verre is often installed in new churches.
-When these new properties begin to settle, if the glass has been installed too tightly it will cause the epoxy to crack.
+When these new properties begin to settle, glass that has been installed too tightly will cause the epoxy to crack.

-- Improper epoxy mix: When the dalle de verre is produced, there are some instances where the resin and hardening agent are incorrectly mixed.
-This create an unstable epoxy which can lead to accelerated damage.
+- Improper epoxy mix: When dalle de verre is produced, there are some instances where the resin and hardening agent are incorrectly mixed.
+This creates an unstable epoxy, which can lead to accelerated damage.

-- Window rain damage: This is the rarest cause of damage but can cause deterioration in dalle de verre.
-When water penetrates around te edges of the window, this can cause the epoxy to deteriorate.
-This is often due to improper bedding in silicone.
+- Window rain damage: This is the rarest cause of damage, but it still can cause deterioration in dalle de verre.
+When water penetrates around the edges of the window, this can cause the epoxy to deteriorate.
+This is often due to improper bedding in the silicone.

 Dalle de Verre vs. Stained Glass Restoration

 When stained glass requires restoration, the entire window can be removed.
 When dalle de verre has a crack, it can’t be removed and replaced.
 The entire dalle de verre window will need to be replaced.
 Dalle de verre restoration is a very labor-intensive process, requiring a significantly higher financial commitment than regular stained glass restoration.

 Work with the Dalle de Verre Restoration Experts